Getting Started with HzWeb

 First Steps

-The first step is just to get some sound out and the best way to do this is by running one of the built-in examples.
+Our first goal is just to get some sound out and the best way to do this is by running one of the built-in examples.

 To do this, find the Workspace Panel and invoke Import examples in the panel menu here: